 Biologists use science to understand the natural world, provide and improve health care, solve problems, and advance scientific knowledge through research.

 As a Biology major, you’ll complete a core of biology and science support courses — from microbiology and genetics to anatomy and physiology — along with an internship or research experience and a concentration of your choosing.
-Our flexible program allows you to explore courses of interest in multiple subject areas beyond the basics of biology, including law, art, and writing.
+Our flexible program also allows you to explore courses in other subject areas, including law, art and writing.

 Our professors provide you with a rigorous curriculum and hands-on learning experiences that are tailored to prepare you for graduate programs and careers, while providing the personalized support you need to be successful.
 Many are also active scholars, performing primary research in their own labs.

 Collegiate Science & Technology Entry Program

 CSTEP, sponsored by the New York State Department of Education, provides paid research experiences, MCAT prep and other forms of academic support to underrepresented and economically disadvantaged students in Biology, Health Sciences and other science-related majors or professional programs.

 The Bachelor of Science in Biology provides a strong base in biological study, paired with a concentration that fits your specific interests.

 - Public Health

 - Law and Society